mulundapm/100DaysOfCode/README.md

   - Started on CS50, week 0
   - Learned about base 64 encoding

-Thought: Just finished frontend course and moving to cs50.
-So far I already know majority of the things taught in week 0.
-Thinking if i should continue on cs50 or put my full focus on building projects out of the frontend course I just did... or would it be better if i do both at the same time?
+Thought: Thinking if i should continue on cs50 or put my full focus on building projects out of the frontend course I just did... or would it be better if i do both at the same time? or should I stay focus on one thing?
 </details>